solids4foam/solids4foam/tutorials/solids/linearElasticity/contactPatchTest/README.md

 ## Tutorial Aims

-* To check can a uniform pressure field can be transmitted across a non-conformal contact interface;
+- Demonstrate that a uniform pressure field can be transmitted across a non-conformal contact interface;
-* To demonstrate solver performance when solving contact problems in small deformation settings.
+- Examine the solver performance when solving contact problems in small deformation settings.

 ---